-Organisation Relationship to Trust Transactions Bradford Council S Ali (Trustee of the Trust) is a committee member The Trust has service level agreements for a number of services with the council and has spent £35,706,135 which largely relates to salary costs and PFI charges (2016: £32,472,489) Nell Bank J Cole (Member of the Trust) is a Trustee Purchases of £5,101 relating to trips from Hazelbeck and Allerton (2017: £4,404)
+Organisation Relationship to Trust Transactions Nell Bank J Cole (Member of the Trust) is a Trustee Purchases of £7,108 relating to trips from Hazelbeck and Allerton (2018: £5,101)

 24. Pension and Similar Obligations

 The Academy's employees belong to two principal schemes: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff; and the Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by the West Yorkshire Pension Fund.
 Both are multi-employer defined-benefit schemes and are applicable to staff in all Trust schools.